dib-lab/dib_rotation/doc/11_workflows_and_repeatability.md

 ### Running all files at once

-Snakemake wouldn't be very useful if it could only trim one file at a time, so let's modify the Snakefile to run more files at once:
+Snakemake wouldn't be very useful if it could only trim one file at a time, so let's modify the Snakefile so it _could_ run more files at once:

 ```
-SAMPLES = ["CSM7KOJE", "CSM7KOJ0"]
+SAMPLES = ["SRR1976948"]
 rule all:
     input:
         expand("quality/{sample}_1.trim.fastq.gz", sample=SAMPLES)